 - Was this weather information easily accessible?

 Mark McGinnis is a Certified Consulting Meteorologist with over 25 years of meteorological experience.
-He has been retained as a weather expert across the country and in federal court.
+He has been retained as a weather expert in county and federal courts across the United States.